 - An entry gate controls if a stage may begin and its tasks can be executed. - An exit gate controls if the stage may be completed and the pipeline can progress. - You can set the approvals such that approval from only one of the approvers is sufficient for the pipeline to progress.
-In this case, you can have one approval rule and have all the approvers assigned to that rule.

-- Instead, if you want all the key individuals to approve sequentially, you can specify multiple approval rules, each for a specific user. - In addition to specific users, approval rules support groups.
-Approval or rejection from any user in the group will allow the pipeline to progress or stop. - If a gate has approvals, one or more of these actions occurs: - Email notifications are sent to the specified approvers. - If the approver approves the request, the pipeline's progress continues. - If the approver rejects it, the pipeline will end with appropriate error. - Approval gates are optional and if a gate has no approvals, the pipeline's progress continues.
+In this case, you can have one approval rule and have all the approvers assigned to that rule. - Instead, if you want all the key individuals to approve sequentially, you can specify multiple approval rules, each for a specific user. - In addition to specific users, approval rules support groups.
+Approval or rejection from any user in the group will allow the pipeline to progress or stop. - When defining a gate, you also set the error handling condition.
+In the On Rejection field in the UI, you can select Stop running (the default) or Continue running. - Stop running: If the user rejects the gate approval, then the pipeline will abort.
+This behavior usually occurs in Continuous Delivery pipelines. - Continue running: If the user rejects the gate approval, the pipeline still completes the task and then continues to the next gate or stage task with a known error.
+This behavior works best for pipelines in traditional software releases. - If a gate has approvals, one or more of these actions occurs: - Email notifications are sent to the specified approvers. - If the approver approves the request, the pipeline's progress continues. - If the approver rejects it, the pipeline will end with appropriate error. - Approval gates are optional and if a gate has no approvals, the pipeline's progress continues.